Tumixs/alx-low_level_programming/0x10-variadic_functions/README.md

 ### Mandatory Tasks
 TITLE			 | 	DESCRIPTION
 -------			 |	 ----------
-[Beauty is variable, ugliness is constant](./0-sum_them_all.c) | A function that returns the sum of all its parameters.
+[0. _Beauty is variable, ugliness is constant_](./0-sum_them_all.c) | A function that returns the sum of all its parameters.
-[To be is to be the value of a variable](./1-print_numbers.c) | A function that prints numbers followed by a newline.
+[1.
+To be is to be the value of a variable](./1-print_numbers.c) | A function that prints numbers followed, by a newline.
+[2.
+One woman's constant is another woman's variable ](./2-print_strins.c) | A function that prints strings, followed by a newline.
+[3.
+To be is a to be the value of a variable](./3-print_all.c) | A function that prints anything.
 ## Resources